-Have a look below at the pageant companies that featured in the 2018 Festival Parade.
+Have a look below at the pageant companies that will feature in the 2019 Festival Parade.

 Set up in 2002 by Cliff Dolliver and Mick Lynch, Dowtcha are Cork’s puppet and street theatre specialists.
 They develop and present original, high-quality puppet shows, visual theatre and workshops.